smartcontractkit/documentation/src/pages/chainlink-nodes/v1/using-forwarder.md

 1. Open [APIConsumerForwarder.sol](https://remix.ethereum.org/#url=https://docs.chain.link/samples/APIRequests/APIConsumerForwarder.sol) in the Remix IDE.

-1. Note that `setChainlinkToken(0x326C977E6efc84E512bB9C30f76E30c160eD06FB)` is configured for _Goerli_.
+1. Note that `setChainlinkToken(0x779877A7B0D9E8603169DdbD7836e478b4624789)` is configured for _Sepolia_.

 1. On the **Compiler** tab, click the **Compile** button for `APIConsumerForwarder.sol`.

 1. On the **Deploy and Run** tab, configure the following settings:

    - Select _Injected Provider_ as your environment.
-Make sure your metamask is connected to Goerli.
+Make sure your metamask is connected to Sepolia.
    - Select _APIConsumerForwarder_ from the **Contract** menu.

 1. Click **Deploy**.
 MetaMask prompts you to confirm the transaction.